Wreckers (film): Plot

 Gary visits Dawn at their home the next morning.
 Dawn tries to avoid him by pretending she's not home but eventually they end up having sex.
 Later, feeling horribly guilty, David apologizes to Dawn who feels heavy with guilt herself.
 They end up reconciling.

 They meet their friends for a barbecue before Nick leaves where David, Nick and Gary get into a fight, again revealing more of their childhood troubles.
 Some time after Nick has left, David receives a call which says that Nick has gone AWOL.
 Dawn goes looking for him at their childhood house and finds him there, much troubled.
 He tells her that David used to look after him as their father was abusive but that David kind of owned him.
 He claims that David loves him but Dawn says that's not love and that David hates him.
 She tells him to leave them alone if he truly loves his brother.

 Later that night, Dawn goes back to the old house to give Nick some money but finds the place empty.
 She returns home and faints due to her pregnancy.
 She wakes up in a hospital, finding David beside her bed.
 He is filled with remorse about how he's treated her and the fact that he's kept secrets.
 He tells her to keep the baby, knowing that he cannot give her what she wants, probably assuming the baby is his brother's child.

 Later the couple is seen as a happy family with a baby boy.
 David is raising him with Dawn as his own.
 In the final scene, they run into Gary and Sharon in a park.
-Whilst Gary is holding the boy, David suddenly realises that he is actually the father.
+Whilst Gary is holding the boy, David suddenly realises that Gary is actually the father.
 But after they leave, David keeps walking, saying nothing, only holding the baby closer.